AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/content/connect-aem-repo.md

 ## Step 5: Verify the connection

 In GenStudio for Performance Marketing Content, the _[!UICONTROL Location]_ list is available above the gallery on the right side.
 The list is not available if you do not have access or your organization has not deployed and connected an [!DNL AEM Assets Content Hub] repository.

+See [Assets location](manage-assets.md#assets-location) to read about the Location list and changing repositories.